SurrealAI/surreal/docs/on-boarding.md

 * The remainder of the installation should be done within the virtualenv, using `source activate <surreal_venv>`

 ## Surreal and Tensorplex
 We will install necessary libraries so we can start an experiment locally.
-The installation below requires make and a c++ compiler installed.
+The installation below requires make and a C++ compiler installed.
 * Clone these repos [Surreal](https://github.com/SurrealAI/Surreal), [Tensorplex](https://github.com/SurrealAI/Tensorplex), [TorchX](https://github.com/SurrealAI/TorchX) and [Symphony](https://github.com/SurrealAI/symphony).
 We will refer to their path as `<surreal_path>`, `<tensorplex_path>`, `<torchx_path>`, and `<symphony_path>`.
 We will need these paths later
 * Install some dependencies.
 Go to `<surreal_path>`, run
 ```bash